5 Things that Happen When

 - Why it’s Okay for a Girl to Live in a Van

 When I lived full time in what I now call “permanent structure housing,” I was a free spender and bought whatever I want whenever I wanted.
 When I started Van Life officially in July 2016 this lifestyle came to an abrupt halt.
 I found myself browsing things on Amazon or in a store, entertaining the thought of purchasing and then thinking “Well, where am I going to put this?”.

-When you live in the square footage of a full size bed, any unnecessary items taking up precious space will just irritate you.
-If it is not essential to me, or does not have significant emotional attachment to me, I’m not buying it.
+When you live in the square footage of a full-size bed, any unnecessary items taking up precious space will just irritate you.
+If it is not essential to me or does not have a significant emotional attachment to me, I’m not buying it.

 2.You realize you really don’t need to shower every day

 Anyone who knows me personally might laugh because I was never one to shower every day before I started living in a van.
 However, when your residence does not have a shower it becomes less of a choice.
 Not having running water was probably one of the hardest adjustments when transitioning to van life for me.
 I plan my showers usually 3x a week at the gym.
 If I am going on an adventure like a hike with friends I usually ask if it’s okay if I shower at their place after, most people don’t ever seem to have a problem with this.
 Keep in mind that I work full time as an Occupational Therapist, so I have to look presentable each day.
 Even with limited access to showers, I was able to look professional each day, no complaints from patients or coworkers…yet :).